 In fact, one of the safer Lending Club investing strategies can actually help you reduce risk of losing money during a market crash and still manage returns of above 6% a year.

-Let’s look at what exactly is peer loan investing along with returns you can expect on Lending Club and some investing tips and strategies.
+Let’s look at exactly what peer loan investing is along with returns you can expect on Lending Club and some investing tips and strategies.

 What are Peer Loans and Lending Club Investing?